What is Mobile Device Management (MDM)?

 Most employees access their work emails and other corporate data using their personal devices like laptops and smartphones.
 Scalefusion offers efficient BYOD management that helps IT admins configure containerization policies to secure business data, as well as maintain employee privacy.

 Several industries such as retail, hospitality, healthcare, etc., have begun using unattended digital devices such as digital signages, digital kiosks, etc. Scalefusion offers kiosk management capabilities to help businesses manage not just employees’ devices but also unattended dedicated devices.

 Constructions, minings, warehousing and manufacturing are some of the few industries that have a field workforce.
 Such industries prefer investing in rugged devices that can withstand harsh outdoor conditions.
 Scalefusion MDM supports rugged device management to make your rugged devices enterprise-ready.

 Mobile Threat Defense

 With growing cyber threats, businesses need to take their corporate security to new levels.
 Scalefusion MDM is all set to offer integrated Mobile Threat Defense (MTD) to protect mobile devices, networks and apps against cyber threats with automated encryption checks, early anomaly detection and fast corrective actions.

 Multi-platform and device support

-Be it smartphones, laptops and tablets, or digital signages, POS systems, digital kiosks, custom and rugged devices, all your diverse device types can be managed with a single platform.
-Scalefusion supports all the major OS types including Android, iOS, macOS and Windows 10.
+Be it smartphones, laptops and tablets, digital signages, POS systems, digital kiosks, or custom and rugged devices, all your diverse device types can be managed with a single platform.
+Scalefusion supports all the major OS types, including Android, iOS, macOS and Windows 10.